snipe/snipe-it/docker/README.md

 #### How to use the Snipe-IT docker image #####

-The easiest way, by far, is to just use the version we push to the docker hub:
+The easiest way, by far, is to just use the version we push to Docker Hub:

 ```sh
 docker pull snipe/snipe-it